stiofanEimeid/graphic-design-services/README.md

 As a user, I want to be able to:

-- view previous work and customer testimonials without having to log in;
+- **_view previous work and customer testimonials without having to log in;_**
-- Create a password protected profile with associated username and image;
+- **_Create a password protected profile with associated username and image;_**
-- Update profile details;
+- **_Update profile details;_**
-- use a form to order a design to fit my needs;
+- **_use a form to order a design to fit my needs;_**
-- view how much my request will cost;
+- **_view how much my request will cost;_**
-- pay using a secure checkout process;
+- **_pay using a secure checkout process;_**
-- Keep track of my purchases and order history from my profile;
+- **_Keep track of my purchases and order history from my profile;_**
-- accept the result or request a round of changes.
+- **_accept the result or request a round of changes._**
-- write a testimonial for the design.
+- **_write a testimonial for the design._**

 As a site owner, I want to:

-- showcase prior work to attract potential clients;
+- **_showcase prior work to attract potential clients;_**
-- log in as a special user in order to see a list of all orders submitted by customers;
+- **_log in as a special user in order to see a list of all orders submitted by customers;_**
-- upload completed work.
+- **_upload completed work._**
-- View requested changes to designs submitted by users;
+- **_View requested changes to designs submitted by users;_**
-- Upload an updated design to the site viewable by users;
+- **_Upload an updated design to the site viewable by users;_**
-- receive payment for orders and designs.
+- **_receive payment for orders and designs._**

 ### Design Choices

+ ***

 ### Name

+'Agents of Design' is a concept created for the site in which it is reimagined as a group of secret agents selling their services, in this case illustrations rather than anything espeically nefarious.
+The idea was to make the brand memorable with a concept that was fun and out of the ordinary.

+### Logo

+The logo consists of two hands using fingerguns (index and middle finger extending) coming together to form a picture frame.
+My intention was to evoke the spy theme, with two individuals involved in a playful shootout, while conveying the purpose of the site: to sell images based on the vision of customers.

 #### Fonts

+I used the fonts "Special Elite" and "Roboto".
+Special Elite is a typewriter font that also ties into the spy theme of the website, giving the user the impression they are reading the header of a special document or the like.
+Roboto was chosen to compliment the stylised "Special Elite" font.
+It is clear and easy to read and more approrpriate for users reading large blocks of text.

 #### Icons